-I thought my vegan Valentine's Day dessert recipe posts were said and done with.
 I already did some cute heart-shaped sugar cookies.
 And some chocolate-frosted banana cupcakes with pretty pink sprinkles.
 So why in the world would I need to do another recipe?
 Well, as usually happens when I browse the internet, I came across this post on BuzzFeed: 71 Reasons Candy Hearts are Stupid - and was immediately inspired.
 I mean oh-my-goodness look at all that decadent chocolate bliss!
-I needed to do a vegan version of some double chocolate, fluffy cake, drizzly chocolate, rich buttery-ness, strawberry-accented dessert heaven.
+I needed to do a vegan version of some double chocolate, fluffy cake, drizzly chocolate, rich buttery-ness, strawberry-accented dessert heaven...

-The cake is mildly sweet which I really love.
-And the chocolate ganache frosting is smooth, rich and creamy.
-Dark chocolate flavor that compliments the sweet, juicy strawberries perfectly!
+The cake is not too sweet, which I really love.
+The fresh berries and chocolate richness really takes the flavor lead here.
+The creamy chocolate ganache frosting compliments the sweet, juicy strawberries perfectly!

-Oh ..
-And if you want to see a few videos of me making this cake, be sure to follow me on Vine App! (..this link will only work from iPhone or iPad I think. boo)
+A few videos of me making this cake, be sure to follow me on Vine App!

 Double Chocolate Ganache Strawberry Cake

 Rich and fluffy layer cake mingles with chocolate ganache frosting and freshly sliced, sweet strawberries.
 Tools: 2 9" cake rounds.

 - 2 1/2 cups flour, organic (white used, substitutions ok if needed)